-The IDT82V1054A provides two filters that can be programmed to correct any frequency distortion caused by the impedance matching filter.
+The IDT821054A provides two filters that can be programmed to correct any frequency distortion caused by the impedance matching filter.
 They are the Frequency Response Correction in the Transmit path filter (FRX) and the Frequency Response Correction in the Receive path filter (FRR).
 If the CS[4] bit in LREG1 is '0', the FRX filter is disabled.
 If the CS[4] bit is '1', the FRX coefficient is programmed by the coefficient RAM.
+If the CS[6] bit in LREG1 is '0', the FRR filter is disabled.
 If the CS[6] bit is '1', the FRR coefficient is programmed by the coefficient RAM.

-Refer to "9 Appendix: IDT82V1054A Coe-RAM Mapping" for the address of the GTX, GRX, FRX, FRR, GIS, ECF and IMF coefficients.
+Refer to "9 Appendix: IDT821054A Coe-RAM Mapping" for the address of the GTX, GRX, FRX, FRR, GIS, ECF and IMF coefficients.